Estimated dispatch within 24 working hours.

 As with other antibiotics which are excreted mainly by the kidneys, accumulation may occur in the body when renal function is impaired.
 In cases of known renal insufficiency the dose should be reduced, antimicrobials known to be nephrotoxic should not be administered concurrently and the product should be used only according to a risk/benefit assessment by the responsible veterinarian.

-Vomiting and/or diarrhoea have been observed in dogs.
-In rare cases hypersensitivity can occur.
+Adverse reactions: In rare cases vomiting, diarrhoea and hypersensitivity can occur.
 In cases of hypersensitivity reactions the treatment should be stopped.

 The safety of the veterinary medicinal product has not been established in bitches during pregnancy and lactation.
 Use only accordingly to the benefit/risk assessment by the responsible veterinarian.